Ninedeadeyes/Grimlore-Land-of-the-Heretic-Hand/README.md

 Note:

 Most likely I will be updating the game, even though complete, it still need some polishing.
 Will be grateful with any feedback to improve the game.
-I will also be uploading up a  'game engine' version so people can make their own games if they like.
+I will also be uploading up a  'game engine' version down the line.

 Youtube video :